Breaking Up The Banks

-The market is currently dominated by the “big four” banks on the High Street and one of the items the CMA will investigate is that it is too difficult for customers to switch their bank accounts.
+The market is currently dominated by the “big four” banks on the High Street and one of the items the CMA will investigate is the difficulty for customers to switch bank accounts.
 I have to say, I recently changed my bank account as I was unhappy with the service and interest rates I was receiving and found no difficulty whatsoever in switching my account.

 This current stagnancy in consumers moving their bank accounts has led to some interesting quotes from our political leaders, such as Ed Balls pointing out that “People [switch their bank account] on average every 26 years.
 You’re more likely to be divorced than to change your bank account.”